VarboxInternational/docs/admin-credentials.md

 - [Admin URL](#admin-url)
 - [Email / Password](#email-password)

-After you've successfully installed the [VarBox](/) platform you'll be able to immediately access your admin panel.
+After you've successfully installed the Varbox platform you'll be able to immediately access your admin panel.
 By default the following credentials are created for that to be possible.

-<p style="color: #DD7467;">You are strongly encouraged to change these credentials to something more secure.</p>

 <a name="credentials"></a>
 #### Admin URL

+The admin prefix can be changed from inside the `config/varbox/admin.php` config file.

 ```
 /admin